Boyhood (2014 film): Year-end lists

 The international film magazine Sight & Sound named it the best film of 2014 after polling an international group of 112 film critics.
 Both Metacritic and Rotten Tomatoes listed Boyhood as the best-reviewed film of 2014.
-Village Voice Film Poll voted Boyhood as the best film of the year.
+The Village Voice poll voted Boyhood as the best film of the year.

 Boyhood appeared on more critics' annual "best-of" lists in 2014 than any other film, including the most first-place votes.
 According to CriticsTop10.com, it was included on 536 lists and topped 189 of them—with the latter being a record by that site's count.